 “Expat Immigrant Gate” was an interactive sculpture which functioned as the entrance to the exhibition “Ideology Meets Implementation”.
 The exhibition was held at W139 in Amsterdam between 13 October and 19 November 2017.

 The initial idea of the gate was to create a situation in which the visitor has to select to enter the space either as an immigrant or as an expat.
 The aim was to evaluate how many people would empathize with each of the terms.
 The two revolving doors were equipped with counter sensors that would count the number of entrances.
 The doors also would make a unique metal blade clicking sound while revolving, due to the metal trowels touching the counter sensor in order to count the entrance.

 The gate was additionally used for means of crowd separation during the exhibition.
 One example is with the work of Ehsan Fardjadniya in which he adopted a play by Berlot Brecht called “Pointed Heads and Rounded Heads”.
-Depending on which entrance the visitor would enter from, they would receive stamps on their hands marked either as a triangle for pointed head, or a circle for rounded head.
-During the different sessions of the performance, the behaviour of the actors toward the visitors would depend on which stamp the visitor has.
+Depending on which entrance the visitor would enter from, they would receive stamps on their hands marked either as a triangle for the pointed head, or a circle for the rounded head.
+During the different sessions of the performance, the behavior of the actors toward the visitors would depend on which stamp the visitor has.

 By the end of the exhibition, the counters marked 3867 of entrances for immigrant, and 1595 for expat.